-Foxx bundles the graphql-sync module, which is a synchronous wrapper for the official JavaScript GraphQL reference implementation, to allow writing GraphQL schemas directly inside Foxx.
+Foxx bundles version 0.6 of the graphql-sync module, which is a synchronous wrapper for the official JavaScript GraphQL reference implementation, to allow writing GraphQL schemas directly inside Foxx.

 Additionally the @arangodb/foxx/graphq1 lets you create routers for serving GraphQL requests, which closely mimicks the behaviour of the express-graphq1 module.